Dental Transcription Jobs: Career Info and Education Requirements

 Job Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) predicts a growth of six percent for medical transcription jobs from 2010 to 2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts a growth of 8% for medical transcription jobs from 2012 to 2022 (www.bls.gov).
 The BLS notes that job opportunities are expected to be the best for certified transcriptionists.

 Dental Transcription Jobs Education Requirements